United Kingdom

 • Consideration should now be given under the new rules on how an employee manages their pension or if they have received a lump sum following a serious illness which may impact any potential income tax charge on death benefits payable under an insured registered arrangement.
 Having the death benefit written under an excepted trust may assist in mitigating a potential tax issue for the employee’s beneficiaries.

 • Consider issuing a communication to employees who have previously submitted pension protection certificates impacted by the Lifetime Allowance highlighting the changes to the LTA and suggesting they obtain professional financial advice, including whether they should apply for a TTFAC ahead of the first time they plan to crystallize any benefits after 6 April 2024.
-They should consider HMRC guidance regarding cases where members may wish to consider delayingdelay taking their benefits until legislation is amended.
+They should consider HMRC guidance regarding cases where members may wish to consider delaying their benefits until legislation is amended.

 • Advise employees considering taking pension benefits with a substantial pension fund or planning to transfer their savings to a QROPS to seek professional financial advice.